 So the process described above takes only mere milliseconds, but they add up which results in a delay.
-The typical built in sound-card on your PC can cause latency if it’s of a sub-par quality.
+The typical built-in sound-card on your PC can cause latency if it’s of sub-par quality.
 Most macs have pretty good ones, and a lot of PC’s do as well.
 It all depends on the quality of your CPU.

 Why does it present problems?